TPLO Surgery Summary

 TPLO surgery cost

 The cost of TPLO surgeries can vary greatly between different practices based on what is included as part of the surgery.
-At SASH, booked TPLO surgeries are performed with the following inclusions for best possible patient outcomes:
+At SASH, booked TPLO surgeries are performed with the following inclusions for best possible patient outcomes (inclusions may differ slightly by hospital):

 - Thorough assessment & planning overseen by a Specialist Surgeon